svitlua/diary-app/README.md

 ### Main Features
 - User can add and delete items in the diary
-- Usar can add comments using CTRL+Enter key combination
+- User can add comments using CTRL+Enter key combination
-- Data is stored in Local Storage
+- Data is stored in **Local Storage**

 ### Design Tamplate
 ![design](/Empeek_test/test_UI.png)